open-telemetry/semantic-conventions/docs/database/sql.md

 The SQL databases Semantic Conventions describes how common [Database Semantic Conventions](database-spans.md) apply to SQL databases.

-The following database systems (defined in the [`db.system`](./database-spans.md#notes-and-well-known-identifiers-for-dbsystem) set) are known to use SQL as their primary query language and
+The following database systems (defined in the [`db.system`](./database-spans.md#notes-and-well-known-identifiers-for-dbsystem) set) are known to use SQL as their primary query language:

 - `cockroachdb`
 - `db2`